adrianspeyer/VanExtend/README.markdown

-#Vanilla Extend#
+﻿#Vanilla Extend#

-These are my plugins and themes.
+These are my plugins and themes created for Vanilla Forums.

+They are not official release for Vanilla, so please test before use.